U.S. will let air carriers suspend more flights, warns on refunds

 Separately, the department again urged airlines to comply with legal obligations to refund tickets if they cancel flights.
 The department typically gets about 1,500 complaints and inquiries a month and is now getting them at a rate of 20,000 per month.

 U.S. travel demand has fallen by about 94%, while carriers are still flying around 30% of flights.
-Airlines for America, a trade group representing American Airlines (AAL.O), Delta Air Lines (DAL.N), United Airlines (UAL.O), Southwest Airlines (LUV.N), and others said airlines are burning at least $10 billion a month and averaging just 17 passengers per domestic flight.
+Airlines for America, a trade group representing American Airlines, Delta Air Lines, United Airlines, Southwest Airlines , and others said airlines are burning at least $10 billion a month and averaging just 17 passengers per domestic flight.

 “The department is asking all airlines to revisit their customer service policies and ensure they are as flexible and considerate as possible to the needs of passengers who face financial hardship during this time,” Transportation Secretary Elaine Chao said, adding the department is working to “ensure that airlines’ policies and practices conform to DOT’s refund rules.”